Avamys nasal spray is a popular corticosteroid medication for seasonal allergic rhinitis in Malaysia.

 Is there a way to calm down her immune system when she is exposed to allergen?

-The good news is, I found a type of vitamin which could do that.
+The good news is, I found a type functional food from Japan which could do that.

-I wanted to know whether Shiruto could help with my eldest daughter’s allergy rhinitis.
+I wanted to know the product could help with my eldest daughter’s allergy rhinitis.

 As a mother, I am glad I’ve found an alternative to using steroid nasal spray.